nandac/letterloom/README.md

 ## Usage

-Below is an example demonstrating how to create a letter using the `letterloom` package with the minimum required arguments:
+Here is an example demonstrating how to create a letter using the `letterloom` package with the minimum required arguments:

 ```typ
 #show: letterloom.with(